JanssenProject/home/development.md

-# Setting up workspace Janssen development
+# Setting up workspace for Janssen development

 This is a step-by-step guide for developers and contributors to setup development environment on a personal workstation.
 Once setup, it will enable building and testing Janssen project components locally.